Rute Ayalew | Charlotte, NC

 Austin Torain | Hurdle Mills, NC

 Austin Torain thrives on new experiences.
 Growing up in Hurdle Mills, North Carolina, Austin attended Person High School until his junior year.
 He then transitioned to North Carolina School of Science and Mathematics in Durham.
 Experiencing two schools allowed him to appreciate both experiences immensely: the particular teachers and administrators who populate those communities, and the meaningful friendships he gained along the way.
 While at NCSSM, he pursued advanced courses in biology, chemistry, and math.
 He was also a co-captain of the hip-hop dance group, Enthalpy, as well as captain of the track team.
 A constant throughout Austin’s life is his penchant and ability in music.
 He participated in band for four years playing the euphonium and plays in the marching band at Wake Forest.
-The wealth of opportunities for knowledge and personal development at Wake Forest excite Austin.
+Austin was selected as a Gordon Scholar, and the wealth of opportunities for knowledge and personal development at Wake Forest excite him.
 He is especially interested in the emerging Neuroscience Program as he hopes to ultimately become a neurosurgeon.
 Austin’s infectious zest for life buoys all around him, and he looks forward to investing in the Leadership and Character community.